What Do Substance Abuse Social Worker Do?

 - Counsel clients in individual or group sessions to assist them in dealing with substance abuse, mental or physical illness, poverty, unemployment, or physical abuse.

-What a Substance Abuse Social Worker Should Know
+Things a Substance Abuse Social Worker Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.